Ada Poon

-Ada Poon is a professor of electrical engineering at Stanford University.
-She is the principal investigator of Stanford Integrated Biomedical Systems Lab.
+Ada Shuk Yan Poon is a professor of electrical engineering at Stanford University.

 Education, Career and Research

 Ada Poon completed her undergraduate study in electrical and electronic engineering from the University of Hong Kong.
 She completed her M.S.
 (1999) and Ph.D.
 (2004) degrees from the EECS department at the University of California, Berkeley, supervised by Robert W. Brodersen.

+In 2003, she joined Intel Corporation.
 In 2005, she joined her advisor's startup company, SiBeam Inc. In 2006, she joined the faculty of University of Illinois, Urbana-Champaign.
 She has been faculty at Stanford Department of Electrical Engineering since 2008.

-Dr. Poon's research is in integrated biomedical systems.
-Her research is focused on discovering ways to extremely miniaturize electronic devices such pacemaker, neuromodulators, and artificial pancreas so that they can be seamlessly implanted into patients with minimal invasiveness to provide targeted therapy for individuals.
+Dr. Poon's research is creating new interfaces between electronics and living systems, from wearable and implantable sensing to cellular control and engineered biological function.
+Her work spans electromagnetics, circuits, sensing, and biology to reveal, shape, and restore the signals of life, and to build a future of Health AI powered by accessible sensors that continuously capture longitudinal data from each individual.

 As of July 2019, Ada Poon has been granted approximately 11 patents.

+Recognition

+Poon was named to the 2026 class of IEEE Fellows, "for contributions to wireless power transfer and implantable devices".